Vishnunandan24/Vishnunandan24/README.md

 ## 👨‍💻 About Me

 🎓 Final-year B.Tech CSE student at **Lovely Professional University**
-🔬 Enthusiast in **Data Science, Machine Learning, Data Engineering, and BI Development**
+🔬 Enthusiast in **Data Science, Artificial Intelligence & Machine Learning, Data Engineering, and BI Development**
 📊 Strong in **dashboard development, ML modeling, and interactive visualizations**
 🛠 Certified in tools like **Tableau, Excel, Python, R, and ML**
-🌏 Open to internships or full-time roles in **Data Science, Analytics, or Engineering**
+🌏 Open to internships or full-time roles in **Data Science, AI & ML, Analytics, or Engineering**
 📍 Based in **India**

 ---